About Casey's Law

 Failure to comply may place the respondent in contempt of court.

 As the law is currently written, the petitioner is obligated to pay all costs incurred in the process as well as for treatment and must sign a guarantee for payment.
 You as the petitioner are responsible for finding the treatment facility.
 You choose how much to pay, if you pay at all.
-The good news is there are treatment facilities that are no cost available.
+The good news is there are treatment facilities available that are no cost.